ankitkawtia-nagarro-sp/app_ankitkawtia/README.md

 # Deploy the docker image and create load balancer service on Kubernetes cluster
 kubectl apply -f deployment.yaml

-# See the deployment details
+# See the deployment details in custom namespace
-kubectl describe deployment devopsapp-deployment
+kubectl describe deployment devopsapp-deployment-master -n kubernetes-cluster-ankitkawtia

-# See all the workload details
+# See all the workload details in custom namespace
-kubectl get all
+kubectl get all -n kubernetes-cluster-ankitkawtia